 Metro Sant Joan Barcelona

 The Barcelona metro will be open all night on 23rd June for the Sant Joan festival.
-The Bicing city bike system will also be open all night, but some beach drop-off points will be closed.
+The Barcelona Bicing city bike system (for residents only) will also be open all night, but some beach drop-off points will be closed.
 Renfe, the Spanish railways, will have extra connections on regional Rodalies trains to beaches outside Barcelona, where many also go to celebrate Sant Joan festival.

 About Sant Joan Barcelona

 The Nit de Sant Joan is a very festive, fiery and fun night.
 There is no central fireworks display or specific programme for the Sant Joan celebrations in Barcelona.
 Sant Joan events in Barcelona are organised locally by the districts and civic centres of Barcelona and people just celebrate the evening with dinners, parties, firecrackers (not so much fireworks) and bonfires all over Barcelona and Catalunya.
 The biggest central gathering on the Nit de Sant Joan is on the beaches of Barcelona, which attract crowds of around 75.000 people.
 The day after the Nit de Sant Joan is a public holiday, so the party goes on until sunrise and all the clubs and bars in the city organise Sant Joan parties.
 On the links below you can see where to find parties and events (revetlles populars) bonfires (fogueres), where you can buy firecrackers at pop-up stands and shops all over Barcelona (parades de petards) and read about Sant Joan traditions or download full PDF Barcelona Sant Joan programme